 Unplug TVs, computer monitors, routers, video game systems, smart phone chargers and more to stop unnecessary energy use.
 Just remember, it is alright to keep DVRs and similar items plugged in to not miss their background functions.

-For even more tips on using home appliances safely, or to schedule a professional appliance repair company, please contact Ward Appliance Repair.
-Our repairmen can repair all major household appliances!
+For even more tips on using home appliances safely, or to schedule an appliance repair company, please contact Ward Appliance Repair.
+Our repairmen in Atlanta can repair all major household appliances!

 Appliance Repair Cost